hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ## 7.6.
 Distributed Computing

-This section describes how Hazelcast IMDG's distributed executor service and entry processor features can be used in the C++ client.
+This section describes how Hazelcast's distributed executor service and entry processor features can be used in the C++ client.

 ### 7.6.1.
 Distributed Executor Service
 Hazelcast C++ client allows you to asynchronously execute your tasks (logical units of work) in the cluster, such as database queries, complex calculations and image rendering.